How Artificial Intelligence Is Transforming Healthcare Industry?

 Drug Discovery and Development

-AI and ML are making the pharmacy industry quicker, cheaper and more effective.
+AI and ML are making the pharmacy industry quicker, cheaper, and more effective.
 It has great potential to slice down the costs of new drugs R&D spend, which for the 10 biggest pharmacy firms is close to $70 billion annually.
 Check how.

 Precision Medicine